The 1979 Quarter Explored: A Big Chapter in Coin History

 • Type 1 and Type 2 Variations:

-• Type 1 ("Filled S"): The mint mark appears blurry or filled in due to a worn-out punch.
+• Type 1 ("Filled S"): “S” appears blurry or filled in due to a worn-out punch.

 • Value and Rarity: The Type 2 is considerably rarer than the Type 1.
-The value of 1979 quarter of these types, by their nature, is higher, and they are already more desirable due to their superior strike and finish.
+The 1979 quarter dollar value of these types, by their nature, is higher, and they are already more desirable due to their strike and finish.

 In the coin-collecting world, errors can make a difference, for example, think of error pennies.
-The 1979 quarter error is no exception.
+Here are types of errors found in the quarter 1979.

 • Off-Center Strikes: Coins where the design is not properly aligned results in a portion of the design missing from one side and a blank area on the opposite edge.
-So, how much is a quarter from 1979 worth?
 The degree of misalignment can affect the coin's value—the more dramatic, the better.

 • Clipped Planchets: Occur when the metal strip from which blanks are punched overlaps or misfeeds.
 These coins will have a crescent-shaped clip along the edge.